autotest/autotest-docker/index.rst

 the special ``DEFAULTS`` section of the ``defaults.ini`` file.
 This file is loaded *either* from ``config_defaults`` *or* ``config_custom``.

-*  The ``config_version`` option is special.
-Because it is part of the lower-level `Subtest Module`_ interface, it must exist in all sections.
-However it's actual value is subtest dependent so therefor must also be overridden by each subtest.
-The value used here is both a reminder and a fail-safe.
-Sub-tests that neglect to override it's value will result in an immediate error and fail to execute.
+*  The ``config_version`` option is set to the API version it was setup for.
+Because overriding requires copying this file, and ``config_version`` will be inherited by all subtests, it will flag custom configurations and custom subtests with an API version mismatch.
+This option must **not** be overriden in subtest configs.
 *  The ``docker_path`` option specifies the absolute path to the docker executable under test.
 This permits both the framework and/or individual sub-tests to utilize a separate compiled